jasonnnnli/barcode-reader-docs/faq/javascript/javascript-sdk-offline-mode-use.md

 ## How to use the JavaScript SDK in offline mode?

-The client device can work in an offline scenario after it is registered, but no more than 1 days.
+The client device can work in an offline scenario after it is registered.
+Depending on the license type (daily active browser client license, quarterly active browser client license, etc), once a client device gets authorized, it can be used offline for a period of time (24 hours, 90 days, or more).
 The initial registration of the device requires an internet connection if the license is hosted on the Dynamsoft server.
 If you chose the self-hosting option when activating the license, then the device must have a connection to your internally hosted license server for the initial registration.

 The full details are explained [here](https://www.dynamsoft.com/license-server/docs/about/licensefaq.html?ver=latest#can-a-client-device-work-offline).